AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/sales-insight-page-for-marketo-admins.md

 **Unsubscribe Settings:**

-You can choose the from following unsubscribe settings for No Template, Standard Emails & Operational emails
+You can choose the from following unsubscribe settings for [!UICONTROL No Template], [!UICONTROL Standard Emails] & [!UICONTROL Operational emails]

-* Respect Unsubscribe Setting
+* [!UICONTROL Respect Unsubscribe Setting]
-* Respect Unsubscribe Settings when more than 1 recipient
+* [!UICONTROL Respect Unsubscribe Settings when more than 1 recipient]
-* Respect Unsubscribe Settings when more than 5 recipients
+* [!UICONTROL Respect Unsubscribe Settings when more than 5 recipients]
-* Ignore Unsubscribe Settings
+* [!UICONTROL Ignore Unsubscribe Settings]

 **Enable ability to lock templates:**

-When enabled, MSI users will not be able to edit templates while sending emails from Salesforce
+When enabled, MSI users will not be able to edit templates while sending emails from [!DNL Salesforce]

 **Enable RSS Feed:**

-When enabled, MSI users can view their Lead Feed in an RSS feed (in addition to the Lead Feed in Salesforce).
-RSS feed can only function if the “Token Expiration” feature is disabled.
+When enabled, MSI users can view their Lead Feed in an RSS feed (in addition to the Lead Feed in [!DNL Salesforce]).
+RSS feed can only function if the “[!UICONTROL Token Expiration]” feature is disabled.

 **Token Expiration:**